-I haven’t done one of these weekly manufactured spending posts in a couple of weeks, mainly because they get pretty repetitive.
+I haven’t done one of these weekly manufactured spending posts in a couple of weeks.
+Mainly because they get pretty repetitive.
 I’ve written about my current approach to manufactured spending, which is basically just liquidating a larger number of gift cards during fewer runs.
 Well, this weekend was particularly productive, for several reasons.
 First, I went to a barbecue in Roseville to celebrate my cousin’s high school graduation.
-After eating my weight in macaroni salad and kebabs, I headed out to a few nearby Walmarts to liquidate some leftover gift cards.
-It’s nice to go someplace new for a change, so I hit up two local stores before heading back to the park.
+After eating my weight in macaroni salad and kebabs, I headed out to a few nearby Walmarts to liquidate some gift cards.
+I hit up two local stores before heading back to the park.

-My other cousin, who graduated from college not too long ago and is trying to rid herself of her student loans, gave me some good news: She got a job as a customer service manager at my local Walmart.
+My other cousin, who graduated from college not too long ago and is trying to rid herself of her student loans, gave me some good news.
+She got a job as a customer service manager at my local Walmart!
 She’s only working evenings, since she does have a day job, but that’s good enough for me.
-It turns out the store she’s working in is fairly new (I still haven’t been there) and she says it’s one of those rare Walmarts that’s clean, with non-ratchet customers who don’t do things like change their kids’ diapers in the produce aisle and use a head of lettuce to clean the mess (This actually happened, according to People of Walmart).
-She’s not involved in this hobby at all, so it was tough for me to convey to her what a big deal this was.
+It turns out the store she’s working in is fairly new and she says it’s one of those rare Walmarts that’s clean, with non-ratchet customers who don’t do things like change their kids’ diapers in the produce aisle and use a head of lettuce to clean the mess (This actually happened, according to People of Walmart).
+She’s not involved in this hobby, so it was tough for me to convey to her what a big deal this was.

-I wouldn’t do anything out of the ordinary or ask her to break the rules – having someone I know working there simply means I can do what I normally do, but with far less hassle.
+I wouldn’t do anything out of the ordinary or ask her to break the rules.
+Having someone I know working there simply means I can do what I normally do, with less hassle.
 I even started training her about the purchase limits (she thought customers had to fill out forms when purchasing $2,000 worth of money orders and that the daily limit was $5,000), so she’ll be all set when she actually starts working there and I make my weekly trips to the store.

 I tweeted about this development and I don’t think I’ve ever gotten this many likes on any tweet.